-I am sure about one thing – most companies do lack at least some elements necessary to run an efficient recruiting process.
-While many could be expanded here – I will fire off some loose shots I find the most interesting.
+I am sure about one thing.
+Most companies do lack at least some elements necessary to run an efficient recruiting process.
+While you could expand numerous – I will fire off some loose shots I find the most interesting.

 Safe, just, impactful